ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 ...

-The Baiquan[^Baiquan] Town Experimental Middle School has two main buildings.
+The Baiquan[^Baiquan] Town Experimental High School has two main buildings.
 One is the teaching building where classrooms and teaching offices are located, and it is noisy during breaks.
 The other is used for other functions, with offices, labs, and a library, and it is usually quiet.

 The staircase leading to the rooftop is often unlocked.
 Ji Chunzao ran out of the classroom, walked all the way to the roof.